 So you better make it good.

-When to write the executive summary
+When should you write the executive summary?

-How to write an executive summary:
+How to format an executive summary

 The Opener: Capture their attention